Why All This Pain?

 All Rights Reserved.

-This homily was delivered on 4th April 2010.
+Father Hanly’s homily for Easter Sunday, Year C, was delivered on 4th April 2010.

 If you would like to use this transcript please contact us at email@example.com for permission.

 It is sometimes hard to hear Father’s words, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.